Direct to College (DTC) - in process of updating

 - In March, watch your mailbox for your UW admission decision letter, which will include whether you have been admitted Direct to College.

-Working toward placement in a major
+Working toward placement into a major

 As an Engineering Undeclared student, your first several quarters will include engineering foundational coursework such as math and science, as well as UW general education courses.
 When you have met minimum progress requirements, usually after freshman year or mid-way through sophomore year, you can request placement into an engineering department.
 Note: